-approved by Senate March 3, 2005
+approved by Senate March 3, 2005, revised April 29, 2014

 Residence student government’s role is to:

-The Discipline Working Group, a standing committee of the Senate Residence Committee, meets on a monthly basis to review policies, procedures, rules and regulations, with a view to fine-tuning discipline processes and addressing new issues that arise.
-The committee is comprised of:
+To ensure the integrity of the student conduct process, and compliance with existing University policies and procedures, the residence student conduct process is reviewed by The Student Conduct Committee.
+The Student Conduct Committee is a standing sub-committee of the Senate Residence Committee which meets on a monthly basis during the Fall and Winter terms to review policies, procedures, rules and regulations, with a view to fine-tuning the student conduct processes and addressing new issues that arise.

 The Student Conduct Working Group reports to the Senate Residence Committee bi-annually and provides interim reports to SONAD each term in addition to an annual report to provide general information about the residence student conduct process, any proposed changes to procedures, and statistics.
 For additional information please refer to the SRC Sub-committee's terms of reference.